-Biden is more tech-savvy than you’d think
+Biden is more tech-savvy than you’d think.

 Yes, “go to Joe 30330” lowered the bar considerably.
-But the New York Times reports that Biden’s grandchildren “serve as his lifeline to popular culture and consumer technology.”
+But the New York Times reported that Biden’s grandchildren “serve as his lifeline to popular culture and consumer technology.”
 For example, they’ve exposed him to Mario Kart:

 They’ve also shown him TikTok, and how to use Venmo:

 In addition to his wife, Jill Biden, their grandchildren — described as the center of the first couple’s world — are often at the White House, spending long weekends or parts of their week there.
 They have been known to show their grandfather apps like TikTok.
 One adviser said he had sent the grandchildren money using Venmo.

 If you’re thinking of trying to Venmo Biden yourself, don’t bother.
 BuzzFeed already exposed the president’s secret account, which they deemed “a privacy nightmare for everyone.”
 It was quickly shut down.

 In the June/July 2022 issue of Harper’s Bazaar, First Lady Jill Biden revealed that she and the president have been “fexting” each other, which is a term they made up for “fighting over text” without consulting Urban Dictionary: